Sustainability starts at the source

 Replanting with better quality, higher-yielding seeds is a focus area in our work with independent smallholders.
 However, the loss of income while waiting for the new plants to mature is often a barrier to many smallholders undertaking the necessary replanting that can help them earn more from their crop.

 The Independent Farmers Replanting Programme gives farmers access to financing, helping them sustain their livelihoods during the four years it takes for the new seedlings to mature.
-Since 2014, GAR has helped independent farmers secure loans of nearly IDR 400 billion from state-owned banks.

 Specifically, in East Kalimantan, GAR has provided assistance and interest-free credit to independent farmers through the Smallholders Development Programme since 2013.
 Farmers have access to high-yielding seeds, fertiliser and herbicides, and heavy equipment rental, at below market rates.
-To date, we have disbursed more than IDR 30 billion in interest-free loans and other aid.